 Decent for mixed usage.
 The Sony MDR-XB950B1 don't have the most balanced sound quality or don't isolate well enough for all environments, but they have a sturdy, durable wireless design and do not leak much.
 This means they won't be the best headphones for critical listening or commuting in noisy environments but with their active features, they're decent enough for most use cases and with the app you can better tune the bass to your liking.

-Mediocre-at-best for critical listening.
+Mediocre-at-best for neutral listening.
 They're too bass heavy, even without the Bass Effect turned on.
 That and the dull treble range make them sound dark and lacking in detail with instruments and vocals.
 They also have a relatively small soundstage due to their closed-back design.
-They won't be the best headphones for most critical listeners but on the upside, the Bass Effect can be further reduced via the Headphones Connect app so you may find some redeeming qualities in their sound profile.
+They won't be the best headphones for most neutral listeners but on the upside, the Bass Effect can be further reduced via the Headphones Connect app so you may find some redeeming qualities in their sound profile.

 Average for commuting.
 They're well padded, wireless and have a good battery life.
 However, their subpar isolation is not ideal for loud environments and may let some of the noise of your daily commute seep into your audio.